 Fisheries Value Chains in Northern Mozambique: A comparative analysis across fisheries and sites

-Link to pdf About This working paper synthesizes results from value chain mapping of three types of small-scale fisheries (octopus, small pelagics and mixed reef fish) across four sites in Northern Mozambique (Lalane, Maringhana, Mieze, and Vamizi).
-Data was collected within the SPACES project, by the SPACES field team in Mozambique from February – April […]
+This working paper synthesizes results from value chain mapping of three types of small-scale fisheries (octopus, small pelagics and mixed reef fish) across four sites in Northern Mozambique (Lalane, Maringhana, Mieze, and Vamizi).
+Data was collected within the SPACES project, by the SPACES field team in Mozambique from February – April 2015.
+It draws on […]

 Value chain analysis

 All information including publications, conference presentations and news items related to value chain analysis is tagged below.